Workshop in High-dimensional Phenomena and Convexity

 The workshop is planned at the kibbutz-resort Nahsholim, where the participants will stay, dine, attend talks and communicate.
 More practical information will come soon.
 Schedule and abstracts will be posted later as well.

-We expect to cover the participants' accommodatrion and meals at the resort, and we mihgt have some funding for the particpants' travel.
+We will cover the participants' accommodatrion and meals at the resort, and we will have some funding for the particpants' travel; exact amount will be confirmed with everyone individually.
 We have funding from CMS Technion, NSF, ISF and ESF (Emanuel Science Foundation).
 The junior participants and those without grants will have priority in terms of funding.
-Precise information regarding funding will be avaliable at a later date.
+We expect to be able to contribute or cover travel of everyone who needs it.

 A poster session will be held during the workshop, and we encourage junior researchers to attend the workshop and present posters.